Skip to main content

 You usually go on a waiting list for a transfer unless you have a very urgent need.

 Tenancy transfers can take a long time.
-There are not enough council and housing association homes in most areas.

-You often have to wait longer for larger homes, sheltered housing or adapted properties for disabled people.
+You often have to wait longer for:

-Offers and bids for a new tenancy
+Offers and bids for a new home

-Many councils have a choice based letting scheme.
-This means you bid for empty council and housing association properties that your council advertises.
+This means you bid for council and housing association properties that your council advertises.

 You might lose priority for a transfer if you turn a suitable offer down.